 Steven Alan Bennett

 Steven Alan Bennett has spent his professional life leading the legal departments of large, complicated businesses.
 After stints at several Fortune 100 companies, Bennett retired in September 2015 as executive vice president, chief legal officer and corporate secretary of USAA, a financial services provider specializing in serving the needs of America’s military.
-Today, Bennett consults with directors, corporate leaders and legal department managers on the issues they face.
+Today, Bennett spends his time collecting art, writing an art blog, producing a podcast and participating in various philanthropic projects.

-In addition to his professional activities, Bennett and his wife, Dr. Elaine Melotti Schmidt, are art collectors who specialize in realist paintings of women by women artists.
-Their collection includes works by some of the most innovative and cutting-edge women artists working today and was featured in the March 2017 issue of American Art Collector.
+Steven and his wife, Dr. Elaine Melotti Schmidt, are art collectors who specialize in realist paintings of women by women.
+Their collection includes works by some of the most innovative and cutting-edge women working today as well as works done by prominent deceased women artists.
+The Bennett Collection of Women Realists was featured in the March 2017 issue of American Art Collector, July/August issue of Fine Art Connoisseur and in the May 2019 issue of Beautiful Bizarre.

 The Bennetts base their collection on two similar but different beliefs.
 First, while women painters have produced remarkable work for centuries, they have not received the same degree of acceptance as their male counterparts.
 This lack of acceptance is demonstrated in a variety of ways -- the number of museum exhibitions and solo shows granted to women, the smaller presence of women on visual fine arts faculties, and the lower prices paid to women artists for their work, among others.
 These actions have impaired the recognition of these painters and their work and tended to discourage them at the earliest and most critical moments of their artistic careers.
 As Steven says, “The Guerilla Girls are RIGHT!”